Origins: Why Tenderness

 We were making progress.
-By the end of our second year together, Cheryl asked if we were ready to plan a wedding.
+Before the end of our second year together, Cheryl asked if we were ready to plan a wedding.
 Bob said he wasn’t, but was optimistic that we were making steady progress toward that level of commitment.
 You can imagine how well that went over.

 We dove head first into learning mode.
 We continued our other readings.
-(A number of helpful books will be mentioned in these pages and will be in listed under RESOURCES: BOOKS on this website and also in our bibliography once the book is published.)
+(A number of helpful books will be mentioned in these pages and will be listed under RESOURCES: BOOKS on this website and also in our bibliography once the book is published.)
 We attended several relationship growth workshops.
 We talked, and talked some more.

 Gradually our conversations about us took on a softer tone.
 Our conflict resolution style became gentler and more respectful of each other’s point of view.
 As our commitment to contribute to each other’s happiness grew stronger, each other’s feelings became more important than any of our “issues.”